X icon white, transparent background.

 — Ben Horowitz in The Hard Thing About Hard Things: Building a Business When There Are No Easy Answers

-Dedicated people enablement software can guide managers on how to structure one on ones and make sure meetings are consistent across teams and departments.
+Dedicated people enablement software can guide managers on how to structure one-on-ones and make sure meetings are consistent across teams and departments.

 Leapsome automatically sends meeting and performance review reminders to support leaders.
 With our tools, you can easily build shared agendas that integrate with learning and development plans, goals, performance analytics, and more, so managers and reports can use their time effectively.
 Once the meeting’s over, Leapsome summarizes and stores your meeting notes and action points so all team members can easily track ongoing discussions.
 That means there’s less risk of issues being forgotten about after the initial conversation.